coldshrine/study-notes/papers/managing-the-development-of-large-software-systems.md

 The previous recommendations, to design before analysis and coding, to document and to build a pilot are about uncovering and solving problems before entering the testing phase.

 Recommendations in order to plan for testing:
+1. Many parts of tests process are best handled by test specialists.
+With good documentation it is feasible to use specialists, which do a better job of testing than the designer.